Hettie Barnhill ’06

 Broadway dancer Hettie Barnhill lights up the stage and performs community work.

 Broadway dancer Hettie Barnhill is a sensation, both on and off the stage.
-A performer in the Tony Award-winning and Grammy-nominated show FELA!, the Tony-nominated Leap of Faith and technically advanced musical Spiderman: Turn Off the Dark, 30-year-old Barnhill was honored with the NAACP Leaders Under 40 award in the field of arts and culture in 2011.
+A performer in the Tony Award-winning and Grammy-nominated show FELA!, the Tony-nominated Leap of Faith and technically advanced musical Spiderman: Turn Off the Dark, 30-year-old Barnhill was honored with the NAACP Leaders Under 40 award in the field of the arts and culture in 2011.

 She also received the Rising Star award from the Young and Powerful for Obama Group—twice—for exceeding career expectations at such a young age and for her devotion to community outreach, including work with A Long Walk Home, a nonprofit organization that uses art therapy and performing arts to end violence against women and girls.
 Barnhill was the only award winner representing the arts.